eresearchqut/ontvisc/README.md

 ### Summary of detections for de novo assembly and clustering mode ###
 A summary of detections for all the samples included in the index file is provided under the detection_summary folder.
 A column labelled contamination_flag is included at the end of the text file which flags potential false positives.

-With the contamination flag, the assumption is that if a pest is present at high titer in a given sample and detection of reads matching to this pathogen in other samples occur at a significantly lower abundance, it is possible that this lower signal is due to contamination (e.g. contamination or index hopping from high-titer sample).
+With the contamination flag, the assumption is that if a pest is present at high titer in a given sample and reads matching to this pathogen in other samples occur at a significantly lower abundance, it is possible that this lower signal is due to contamination (e.g. contamination or index hopping from high-titer sample).

 We first calculate the maximum RPKM value recorded for each virus and viroid identified across samples tested  and provide it in the ```RPKM_MAX``` column.
 If for a given virus, the RPKM value recovered for a sample represents less than a percentage of this maximum FPKM value (provided in the ```threshold_value``` column), it is then flagged as a contamination event (```contamination_flag = TRUE```).
 By default, the ```--contamination_flag_threshold``` is set to 1%.
 The RPKM needs to be >= 10 for the flag to be applied, otherwise, it will be set to 'NA'.

 In summary:
 - if RPKM < 10 => contamination_flag = NA
 - if RPKM >= 10 and < contamination_flag_threshold (0.01 default) x RPKM_max => contamination_flag = TRUE
 - if RPKM >= 10 and >= contamination_flag_threshold (0.01 default) x RPKM_max => contamination_flag = FALSE